microsoft/WindowsAppSDK/prototype-workingdir/README.md

 ## Current State

-- Basic implementation of most core functionalities was added.
+- Basic implementation of most core functionalities was added in `Microsoft.Storage.Pickers/`.
-- A basic demo app for testing and comparing purpose was added.
+- A basic demo app for testing and comparing purpose was added in `PickerUsageApp/`.

 ### Next steps
 - Additional argument validation needs to be added.